-Two new certificate courses will be offered at the College in the Spring of 2014.
+Two new certificate courses began at the College in the spring of 2014.
 These classes were developed by JALC faculty in the Applied Technology department as part of the IGEN's TAACCT grant and its Career Pathways Consortium program.
-HAC 224 Geothermal Systems and ELT 260 Introduction to Hydropower courses will be shared with community colleges throughout IL via the Department of Energy's National Training & Education Resource (NTER) online delivery platform.
+HAC 224, Geothermal Systems, and ELT 260, Introduction to Hydropower, are being shared with community colleges throughout Illinois via the Department of Energy's National Training & Education Resource (NTER) online delivery platform.